-2) Agnosticism as an epistemological proposition: The proposition of if the knowledge of Gods is knowable or unknowable. (sometimes referred to as “weak or soft agnosticism” vs “strong or hard agnosticism”)
+2) Agnosticism as an epistemological proposition: The proposition of if the existence of Gods is knowable or unknowable. (sometimes referred to as “weak or soft agnosticism” or “strong or hard agnosticism”)

-3) Modern usage of the word “agnosticism” is merely the belief that one is not justified to say assign a truth value or T or F to p where p=”at least one God exist” (theism).
+3) Modern usage of the word “agnosticism” is merely the belief that one is not justified to assign a truth value or T or F to p where p=”at least one God exist” (theism).
 In this usage the person has attempted to evaluate the proposition, but believes that they do not have sufficient justification to say p is T or p is F and they are therefore suspending judgment on p.
 In this context it is the psychological state (as opposed to a normative epistemic principle or epistemological proposition) of being agnostic on p, or someone who tries to evaluate p, but does not believe p is true nor believes p is false.

 Source: SEP (Atheism)